Introduction

 table.merge_cells(table.rows[1][0], table.rows[1][1], False)

-# Style the header row borders
+# Style the header row with a bottom border

 for col_idx in range(len(table.columns)):